razerofficial/razer-sdk-docs/README.md

 The `Razer SDK` provides an `API` to integrate controller input, access gamer info, request product information, check receipts, and trigger in-app-purchases.
 Use the [developer portal](https://devs.ouya.tv) to create an account, setup your game, to setup purchases, to download the `Secret API Key` for your game, and to submit your game for review.

+## Requirements

+The [content-review-guidelines](https://github.com/ouya/docs/blob/razer-sdk/content-review-guidelines.md) provide a set of recommendations and requirements that are checked during review.
+Mobile publishing does not use the same controller requirements as games are expected to have touch support.
+However, the SDK is compatible with controllers.
+For Mobile games, review does require that `SDK` initialization and shutdown code must be used which can be found in the engine documentation below.

 ## Engines

 The following engines have support for the `RazerSDK`.